This carpaccio of white asparagus is a spectacular looking appetizer! Did you know that raw white asparagus are so tasty? Do try this one out!

 After peeling the white asparagus don’t throw away the though skins!

-You can leave them out.
-This carpaccio will still be amazing without.
+You can leave them out of course.
+This carpaccio will still be amazing without them.

 Do you like white asparagus?